Ancient Chinese coinage: Qin dynasty

 A Western Han Ban Liang, displaying the inscription 半兩 written right to left on the obverse and a blank reverse.

-These coins were traditionally associated with Qin Shi Huang Di, the first Chinese Emperor, who united China in 221 BC.
+These coins were traditionally associated with Qin Shi Huang Di, the first Chinese Emperor, who united China in 221 BCE.
 The History of Han says: "When Qin united the world, it made two sorts of currency: that of yellow gold, which was called yì (鎰) and was the currency of the higher class; and that of bronze, which was similar in quality to the coins of Zhou, but bore an inscription saying Half Ounce, and was equal in weight to its inscription."

 Ban Liang or Banliang coins take their name from their original size and typical two-character inscription 半兩 (bànliǎng), meaning "half liang", written right to left in Classical Chinese.
 The liang was a small Qin unit of weight, also known as the "tael" or "Chinese ounce", approximately equal to 16 g.
 The liang was divided into 24 zhu (銖, zhū), so that the Ban Liang coins were each notionally 12 zhu or about 8 g.
 The inscription was maintained through repeated rounds of debasement and despite constant counterfeiting, however, so that in practice Ban Liangs are found in a great variety of sizes and calligraphic styles and are difficult to date and classify exactly, especially with regard to local and unofficial mints.

 Archaeological evidence now shows that the Ban Liang was first issued in the Warring States period by the State of Qin, possibly as early as 378 BC.
-A remarkable find was some bamboo tablets amongst which were found regulations (drawn up before 242 BC) concerning metal and cloth money.
+A remarkable find was some bamboo tablets, amongst which were found regulations (drawn up before 242 BCE) concerning metal and cloth money.
 A thousand coins, good and bad mixed, were to be placed in pen (baskets or jars) and sealed with the Seal of the Director.
-At Zhangpu in Shaanxi, just such a sealed jar, containing 1,000 Ban Liang of various weights and sizes, was discovered.
-7 Ban Liang were found in a tomb datable to 306 BC.
+At Zhangpu in Shaanxi, a sealed jar containing 1,000 Ban Liang of various weights and sizes was discovered.
+7 Ban Liang were found in a tomb datable to 306 BCE.

-At the beginning of the Western Han dynasty around 200 BC, the people were allowed to cast small light coins known as "elm seed" coins (榆莢, yú jiá), as the heavy Qin coins were inconvenient.
-In 186 BC, the official coin weight was reduced to 8 zhu, and in 182 BC, a 5 fen coin (五分, wǔ fēn) weighing 2.4 zhu, one fifth of Ban Liang's proper half ounce size.
-In 175 BC, the weight was set at 4 zhu.
+At the beginning of the Western Han dynasty around 200 BCE, the people were allowed to cast small light coins known as "elm seed" coins (榆莢, yú jiá), as the heavy Qin coins were inconvenient.
+In 186 BCE, the official coin weight was reduced to 8 zhu, and in 182 BCE, a 5 fen coin (五分, wǔ fēn) weighing 2.4 zhu, one fifth of Ban Liang's proper half ounce size.
+In 175 BCE, the weight was set at 4 zhu.
 Private minting was permitted again, but with strict regulation of the weight and alloy.
-In 119 BC, the Ban Liang was replaced by the San Zhu (三銖) weighing 3 zhu and then the Wu Zhu (五銖) weighing 5 zhu.
+In 119 BCE, the Ban Liang was replaced by the San Zhu (三銖) weighing 3 zhu and then the Wu Zhu (五銖) weighing 5 zhu.